 Loyal H. “Bud” Chapman was a brilliant artist, talented golfer and gifted storyteller.
 He made piles of money in commercial art and later with his Infamous 18 Golf Holes — a series of stunning watercolor fantasy holes mapped out around the globe that teased the budding course designer in all of us.
-When he died of a heart attack on July 9 at age 97, Chapman left behind a legacy matched by few in the golf world.
-The Minnesota native shot his age nearly 4,000 times and attempted to qualify for 47 U.S. Opens, sometimes falling short in heartbreaking fashion.
+When he died of a heart attack this past summer at age 97, Chapman left behind a legacy matched by few in the golf world or any world.
+The Minnesota native shot his age nearly 4,000 times and tried to qualify for 47 U.S. Opens, some attempts falling short in heartbreaking fashion.
 But that’s only a fraction of his legacy.

-Qualifying for the U.S. Open became his white whale, although he didn’t start the pursuit until he was in his 40s.
+Qualifying for the U.S. Open became Chapman’s white whale, although he didn’t start the pursuit until he was in his 40s.
 He was featured during a U.S. Open broadcast in 2005.
-That year he was 82, the oldest of some 9,000 entrants vying for a spot at Pinehurst; he carried his own bag on a cold and rainy day to shoot 86, missing out by 14.
+That year he was 82, the oldest of some 9,000 entrants vying for a spot at Pinehurst; he carried his own bag on a cold and rainy day and shot 86, missing out by 14.
 He did twice advance through local qualifying to sectionals.
 One year, in Chicago, he needed to play the last two holes in even par to qualify, but he doubled the 17th.
 Another close call came in Detroit.

 “I was four or five shots ahead of Sam Snead and Frank Stranahan in the last round with two holes to play when I got to a par-4,” Chapman told Sports Illustrated in a 1998 profile.
 “I drove the darn thing in the morning round, and I’m getting ready to hit when the caddie says, ‘Mr. Chapman, you’ve got it made.
 Just take an iron.’
 I thanked him because it was the right thing to do.
 So I pulled out a 2-iron and hit it straight into the worst garbage you could imagine.

-“I’m still OK,” he continued.
+“I’m still okay,” he continued.
 “All I need is a double or triple on the last hole to qualify because I had that lead.
 It was a par-3, and jeez, I hit this 6-iron, and I thought it was going in the hole.
-It imbedded in the bank in front of the green, but not too bad, and the pin was only about 10 feet away.
-The imbedded ball rule wasn’t invented yet, so I go up there and just tap the ball to get it out — and it goes in a little deeper.
+It embedded in the bank in front of the green, but not too bad, and the pin was only about 10 feet away.
+The embedded ball rule wasn’t invented yet, so I go up there and just tap the ball to get it out — and it goes in a little deeper.
 So I tap it again, and it goes in deeper.
 [Laughs] Now it’s starting to get serious.
 I did that four or five times, and finally I closed the blade like a sand shot and exploded it out to about 40 feet.
 From there I four-putted and missed qualifying by one.”

 He added, playfully: “I have a tendency to choke.”